zyinix/zyinix/README.md

 - 👋 Hi, I’m @zyinix.
-29 years old.
-From Göteborg, Sweden.
+From Sweden.
 - 👀 I’m interested in learning programming and everything that follows.
 - 🌱 I’m currently learning python, and everything else that programming has to offer.
 - 💞️ I’m looking to collaborate on EASY projects since I am a beginner still.
 I only code when I have sparetime for it.
 I am a father of 2 which makes my sparetime